 How do I find a job in Berlin?
 Over the past 22 years, we have helped students from all over the world start a new life in Berlin.
 Finding a job in Berlin is a central topic in our consultations.
 So, what do we recommend to our students?
-Here is an essential guide:
+Here is an essential guide with important tips:

 Searching for a job in Berlin: Basics

 Before searching for a job in Berlin, make sure to have covered the basics such as having a valid residency permit.
 Qualified workers with vocational training can apply for a residency permit at the Berlin Immigration Office.

 Next, you need to understand the market.
 Berlin is a vibrant centre for creative industries, artistic ventures, IT start-ups and services.
 In fact, the service sector accounts for 84% Berlin’s overall economic output.
 More and more global corporations are opening service centres in this innovative city.
 The Berlin Business Location Center can give you the most valuable insights into businesses and employment opportunities in the city.

 Find a job in Berlin with a strategic plan

 When searching for a job in Berlin, you should start off with a plan, a SWOT analysis if you will.
 To begin with, make a list of your interests, strengths and qualifications (education, certifications and job experience).
 Then, develop a clear understanding of roles, activities or industries that interest you.
 What opportunities are open to you?
 Are you qualified for them?
 What can you improve to stand out from your competition?
 In fact, you might need to find a stepping-stone job first until you can fulfil the criteria for your dream job.
 Many international graduates start with service roles in international companies where they can learn new skills.